 Upright exercise bikes are an excellent investment for people who are concerned with improving their strength and fitness levels.
 They allow you to work out year-round regardless of the weather, enjoy the childhood joy of bike riding, and are an extremely effective workout.
 Listed below is a discussion of some of their benefits:

-Upright exercise bikes are great for those who like to ride, but are unable to ride a traditional outdoor bike.
+Upright exercise bikes are great for those who like to ride but are unable to ride a traditional outdoor bike.
 They are particularly beneficial for people who need to focus on working out their lower bodies such as quadriceps and hamstrings.
 Many therapists use them as a gentle way for their patients to recover from injury.

 Many people enjoy riding their outdoor bike but live in a location that doesn’t have biking trails or the roads are too full of cars to be able to get around.
 Upright exercise bikes are the answer to this problem.
 You’ll be able to get the workout you need within the walls of your own home and without worrying about being hit by a car or finding a suitable trail.

 Some of the more expensive models of upright exercise bikes are quite sophisticated.
-They can monitor everything from calories burned to heart rate to the distance travelled to the resistance level.
+They can monitor everything from calories burned to heart rate to the distance traveled to the resistance level.
 Some can even save the results of your workout so that the next time you hop on you can compare and check for improvement.
-Many of these bikes also offer a variety of workouts and can simulate a ten mile ride along the coastline or a competitive race.
+Many of these bikes also offer a variety of workouts and can simulate a ten-mile ride along the coastline or a competitive race.
 The simulations are great at keeping the workouts fun and motivating.

 If space is a concern there are models which fold and store in the tiniest closet.
 These bikes are designed to save space and still work easily.
 Even if you have to pay a bit more for a bike that can store easily you may end up saving money in the long run when compared to paying for a membership at a gym and the gas money you have to spend to get there.